Banjo-Kazooie: Nuts & Bolts: Post-release

 A month after the release, Rare released a patch to make small dialogue text more readable on standard-definition televisions.
 In April 2009, Rare released the L.O.G.'s Lost Challenges downloadable content, which adds 12 objectives, seven multiplayer modes, and new achievements.
 Completing all challenges unlocks a new version of the Klungo minigame.
 Rare also ran a contest from December 2008 into January 2009 in which players could share their custom Nuts & Bolts vehicles for a chance for their inclusion in the game.
-Rare added the seven winners' designs through L.O.G.'s Lost Challenges.
+Rare added the seven winners' designs to L.O.G.'s Lost Challenges, which are unlocked through ownership of the Xbox 360 version of Banjo-Tooie.

 Nuts & Bolts was among the 30 games included in the Xbox One compilation Rare Replay, released to coincide with Rare's 30th anniversary in 2015.
 The Rare Replay version runs via an Xbox 360 emulator and includes L.O.G.'s Lost Challenges.
 Rare dedicated one of its Rare Revealed documentaries to the development of Nuts & Bolts.
 Nuts & Bolts was also one of the first games added to the Xbox One's catalogue of backward-compatible Xbox 360 games.
 As an Xbox One X enhanced game, its graphics are upscaled to run at a 4K resolution.